Our Work: Project Overview

 - Increase tribal capacity to adapt and respond to a range of climate scenarios

-Funding for this project is provided by a $4.5 million grant from USDA/NIFA.
+Funding for this project is provided by a grant from the US Department of Agriculture – National Institute of Food and Agriculture.